-The school will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material.
-This system will be monitored and reviewed with any inappropriate behaviours or searches being followed up appropriately.
+The school will ensure that suitable filtering systems are in place on ICT equipment to mitigate opportunities for children to access inappropriate material.
+This system will be regularly monitored and reviewed with any inappropriate behaviours or searches being followed up appropriately.
 As previously mentioned, the school buys into an enhanced forensic monitoring system (Smoothwall), which is able to identify where attempts have been made to access inappropriate sites or where pupils have typed in inappropriate comments.